If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Using the extractor is easy for both professionals and beginners.

-- Once extraction of honey is completed, the 1.5 inch honey gate on the extractor comes in handy to drain honey from the extractor.
+- Once the extraction of honey is completed, the 1.5-inch honey gate on the extractor comes in handy to drain honey from the extractor.

 - The extractor is not suitable for large-scale beekeepers with many frames to extract honey from.
 This extractor tires you out since it is hand-cranked.

 - There are no legs on the extractor.
 The extractor sits on the honey collection drum.
 You may place the extractor on a raised surface to help with the easier draining of honey through the honey gate.
 It makes it easier to place a bucket under the extractor to collect extracted honey.
 A sieve may be placed on the mouth of your honey bucket to remove any remaining wax in the honey as it leaves the extractor.

 The Mann Lake HH160 Hand Extractor has an impressive capacity.
 It is built wide and quite deep.
 This allows the extractor to hold a large volume of honey at a time.
 The extractor has a diameter of 18 inches.
 It is 26.5 inches high.
 You do not have to keep emptying the extractor every few minutes or after every few frames you process.
 The extractor weighs 24 pounds (10.88 kg).
 The bottom of the extractor is conical to help with the flow of honey.
 It makes it easy for honey to flow out of the extractor once you open the honey gate.

 Frames going into the Mann Lake HH160 Hand Extractor should be uncapped.
 You may extract 50% from one side of the frames, and then turn the frames to extract 100% from the other side, and then return the frames to their original position to extract the remaining 50%.
 This 3-step method of honey extraction reduces the likelihood of blowouts happening.